Best daily deals

 • We tested the Beats Studio Buds Plus over a period of 4 days.
 It ran firmware version 2A219, and the Beats app ran version 2.6.
 SoundGuys purchased the unit for this review.

-• This article was updated on February 15, 2024, to add our new scoring, test data.
+• This article was updated on July 3, 2024, to add a comparison to the Beats Solo Buds.

 The Beats Studio Buds Plus is aimed towards a general audience who likes TWS earbuds but is looking for something other than AirPods.
 Additionally, this Apple-owned product offers an alternative to the lollipop design of the AirPods earphones.